lecturio/workflows/README.md

 Workflows
 =========

-Git workflow for application with staging and live enviroment.
+Git workflow for application with staging and live environment.
 All features are merged with staging branch and from there- released on staging system.
 When feature is ready - it is merged with master and from there released to live system.